THE PRESIDENT'S CLIMATE COMMITMENT

-This Environmental Commitment provides a framework and support for more than 674 of America's colleges and universities to go carbon neutral.
-The signatories of the Commitment pledge to fulfill a three-step constitution which includes expediently initiating a comprehensive plan for climate neutrality, taking tangible action to reduce greenhouse gases, and publicizing the action plan, inventory and progress.
+This Climate Leadership Network provides a framework and support for more than 600 of America's colleges and universities to go carbon neutral.
+The signatories of the Carbon Commitment pledge to fulfill a three-step constitution which includes expediently initiating a comprehensive plan for climate neutrality, taking tangible action to reduce greenhouse gases, and publicizing the action plan, inventory and progress.
 The Commitment recognizes the unique responsibility that institutions of higher education have as role models for their communities and in training the people who will develop the social, economic and technological solutions to reverse climate change.

 Mark D. Gearan, President